Greenwood County, South Carolina

 Greenwood County is a county located in the U.S. state of South Carolina.
 As of the 2020 census, its population was 69,351.
 Its county seat is Greenwood.

-Among the 22 counties located in the Piedmont of the state, Greenwood County is coterminous with the Greenwood, SC, Micropolitan Statistical Area.
+Among the 22 counties located in the Piedmont of the state, Greenwood County is the largest county within the Greenwood, SC Micropolitan Statistical Area.

 History

 In the colonial years, English and Scots traders from Charles Town (later known as Charleston) were the first Europeans to make regular forays into this back country, part of the traditional territory of the Cherokee Nation, which had numerous towns on the upper tributaries of the Savannah River, especially along the Keowee River.
 Their territory extended into modern western North Carolina, eastern Tennessee and northeastern Georgia.
 The traders called this route in South Carolina the "Cherokee Path."

 The trade in deerskins was highly lucrative, and traders passed on information among them about landmarks and the distances to their customers in the Nation.
 They estimated mileage between streams based on their day's travel.
 They noted unusual aspects, such as the six creeks that ran unexpectedly south away from the Saluda River and, further west, nine creeks that ran south away from the Savannah River, noting them on maps as "6" and "9".
 A town in this area and a district both became known as "Ninety-Six", which historian David P. George believes is related to traders' references to these two landmark groups of streams.
 Using historical accounts and USGS maps, he and other historians have traced the Cherokee Path across present-day Greenwood County, territory that at the time was part of other districts.

 After the Cherokee were removed from the area through treaty cessions and Indian Removal, European Americans moved in, developing large cotton plantations that were dependent on the labor of enslaved Africans.
 This upland region of the Piedmont supported widespread cultivation of short-staple cotton, a variety made profitable by the late 18th-century invention of the cotton gin for processing it.
 Cotton was the chief commodity of the South before the Civil War, and was important afterward as well.
 The construction of the Charlotte and South Carolina Railroad in 1852 in this area enabled planters to more easily get their products to market.